 - Tune in to your child’s feelings.
 If you’re aware of your child’s feelings, you might be able to sense when big feelings are on the way.
 You can talk about what’s going on and help your child manage difficult feelings.
 You might also be able to distract your child.

 - Identify tantrum triggers.
 For example, your child might have tantrums when you’re shopping.
-You might be able to plan ahead or change the environment to avoid tantrums.
+You might be able to plan for this situation or change the environment to avoid tantrums.
 For example, it might help to go shopping after your child has had a nap and a snack.

 - Talk about emotions with your child.
-When your child struggles with a strong feeling, encourage him to name the feeling and what caused it.
+When your child struggles with a strong feeling, encourage your child to name the feeling and what caused it.
 For example, ‘Did you throw your toy because you were cross that it wasn’t working?
 What else could you have done?’